harche/blog/_posts/2025-10-04-cuda-ipc-field-notes.md

 | Pod stays `Init` in DRA scenario | ResourceClaim not bound | `kubectl describe resourceclaim ...` to debug driver deployment |
 | Sum is zero in bare-metal example | Consumer never executed or failed silently | Check consumer stdout/stderr |

-If all else fails, run `which_gpu.sh` inside each container to confirm the device list.
+If all else fails, run `nvidia-smi` inside each container to confirm the device list.
 It saves a lot of time when the scheduler quietly lands pods on different nodes.

 ---